ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 ### Acknowledgements
-I would like to thank:
+ would like to thank my Code Institute mentor Tim Nelson for providing invaluable guidance during the development of this project.
+I also wish to thank my wife Alice for helping me by testing the game.